Reasonable Accommodation Definition

-The focus of this article will be on working with a resident who notifies management of allergies that they deal with.
+The focus of this article will be on working with a resident who notifies the management of allergies that they deal with.
 It can be difficult for management to provide reasonable accommodations to residents with allergies.
 What can you do?
 What are some best practices?

 As many of you have experienced, it appears that the occurrences of residents with severe allergies, asthma, and multiple chemical sensitivity are increasing.
-These types of situations can create difficult problems for management attempting to meet the needs of the residents.
+These types of situations can create difficult problems for a housing provider attempting to meet the needs of the residents.

 Is The Allergy A Disability Or Not?

 The Fair Housing Act defines a disability as a mental or physical impairment that substantially limits one or more major life activities.
 If Mike’s symptoms are minimal, arguably he’s not substantially limited by his allergies, and thus not disabled.

 If the allergy is not a disability, then management is not legally required to accommodate Mike.
-On the other hand, if paint fumes cause Mike’s throat to close and hives to break out on his body, these symptoms would probably be considered a fairly substantial limitation on his major life activities.
+On the other hand, if paint fumes cause Mike’s throat to close and hives to break out on his body, these symptoms would probably be considered a fairly substantial limitation to his major life activities.

 Reasonable Accommodation Or Unreasonable?

-We recently learned of a resident who requested that none of the other residents within his building use any types of chemicals within their own apartments without providing the resident with one hour prior notice.
-While for persons with multiple chemical sensitivity this may be a preferable situation, it is unlikely that this request would ever be deemed to be reasonable in multifamily housing.
+We recently learned of a resident who requested that none of the other residents within his building use any type of chemicals within their own apartments without providing the resident with one hour prior notice.
+For persons with multiple chemical sensitivity this may be a preferable situation, but it is highly unlikely that this request would ever be deemed to be reasonable in multifamily housing.

-As you can see there is no cookie cutter approach to dealing with what a reasonable accommodation is and is not.
+As you can see there is no cookie-cutter approach to dealing with what a reasonable accommodation is and is not.
 It is a broad topic that requires education and training.
 Reviewing potential scenarios, like the ones discussed, can also provide perspective.